jacksonh1/slim_conservation_orthogroup_generation/README.md

 Warning - this will take a while to run and I don't think it can be parallelized (Let me know if this is possible because I would love to know how if so). <br>

+*Note: I am creating a separate database for each file.
+You could easily make one database with all of the tables.
+I tried this but it was significantly slower to query and I don't know why.* <br>

+# Usage

+There are two main ways to use this pipeline: <br>
+1. generate ortholog groups for a small number of query proteins from a table
+2. generate ortholog groups for every protein in a organism's proteome

+example for choosing levels: https://www.orthodb.org/?query=pcare

+# Parameters

+## alignment
+you can use your own alignment program by changing the `ALIGNER_EXECUTABLE` variable in the `.env` file